 All the treasures have been found!
-At least that’s what I thought when I first set foot in the red dust of western Queensland, Outback Australia.
+At least, that’s what I thought when I first set foot in the red dust of western Queensland, Outback Australia.

 “Whatever is to be found in the ground has already been found!”

-“Treasures are for Long John Silver, buried, dug up and lost again hundreds of years ago by pirates and men of adventure!”
+“Treasures are for Long John Silver, buried, dug up, and lost again hundreds of years ago by pirates and men of adventure!”

-The skies in Western Queensland are very blue during the day and very black at night.
-I’m sure if Copernicus had aimed his telescope into the night sky of the outback, he would have discovered a lot more than he did.
+The skies in western Queensland are very blue during the day and very black at night.
+I’m sure if Copernicus had aimed his telescope into the night sky of the Outback, he would have discovered a lot more than he did.
 No light pollution here.
 Just one magnificent ebony backdrop, sprinkled with endless galaxies of stars.

-For the first time we encountered boulder opal in the form of what are known as ‘Yowah nuts’ Suddenly, interest in all other gemstones was pushed aside in favour of this amazing stone that changes color, encompasses the whole spectrum of the rainbow, and displays ever changing patterns that simulate pictures of mountain and ocean scenes, faces, all kinds of objects and abstract shapes that challenge the imagination.
+For the first time, we encountered boulder opal, in the form of what are known as “Yowah nuts.”
+Suddenly, our interest in all other gemstones was pushed aside in favor of this amazing stone.
+Opal shows play of color, encompasses the whole spectrum of the rainbow, and displays ever-changing patterns that simulate mountain and ocean scenes, faces, and all kinds of objects and abstract shapes that challenge the imagination.